 Carbon credits: Pay farmers or landowners?

-Reprinted from an article I wrote for Prairie Farmer in May 2021.
+Reprinted with permission from an article I wrote for Prairie Farmer in May 2021.

 It has been often said, and rightly so, that farmers are the original conservationists.
 Anyone who has relied on the intricate miracle of producing crops to feed their family and the world knows that taking care of the soil is priority one.
 Getting paid extra to do so is just butter on the biscuit.